Big Russian hack used a technique experts had warned about for years. Why wasn’t the U.S. government ready?

 Russian spies began their attack by hacking SolarWinds, a Texas-based maker of network-monitoring software, and slipping what security experts call a “Trojan horse” into the networks of the company’s many clients during routine software updates.
 Once inside, the hackers roamed unchecked for months and might have stayed even longer had FireEye not found them within their own systems in December.
 That discovery triggered detection of the much wider, more troubling federal hack days later.

-Many experienced network defenders point to the introduction of the Solar Winds trojan — in what’s called a “supply-chain attack” — as the problem most urgently demanding attention because federal government systems rely on software produced by many private companies, each of which offer targets for malicious hackers.
+Many experienced network defenders point to the introduction of the Solar Winds trojan — in what’s called a “supply-chain attack” — as the problem most urgently demanding attention because federal government systems rely on software produced by many private companies, each of which offers targets for malicious hackers.
 Once they get inside, experts say, there are numerous options, beyond just a Golden SAML Attack, to exploit a network’s systems for verifying user identities.

 “There are literally dozens upon dozens of ways," said Dmitri Alperovitch, who co-founded cybersecurity firm CrowdStrike and now is executive chairman of Silverado Policy Accelerator, a think tank.
-“No one can possibly defend against all of them… The idea that we should be chasing every single attack vector is a wrong-headed approach.”
+“No one can possibly defend against all of them. … The idea that we should be chasing every single attack vector is a wrongheaded approach.”

 Early alarm brought no response

-Shaked Reiner, the Israeli cybersecurity expert who described the Golden SAML Attack in a 2017 blog post, said the method offers important advantages to hackers — namely its potential to enable unusually wide-ranging, long-lasting and hard-to-detect intrusions that may merit more robust defenses.
+Shaked Reiner, an Israeli cybersecurity expert who described the Golden SAML Attack in a 2017 blog post, said the method offers important advantages to hackers — namely its potential to enable unusually wide-ranging, long-lasting and hard-to-detect intrusions that may merit more robust defenses.

 The initial blog post, made on the site of his employer, CyberArk Labs, initially generated only modest attention.
 News of the Russian hack, three years later, changed that.
 The National Security Agency cited Reiner’s post in its advisory on how to detect such intrusions on Dec.
 17.

-Note: CORRECTION: A previous version of this story said incorrectly that Sen. Ron Wyden sent letters to FireEye and Microsoft last month asking for answers related to the Russian attack.
-But in fact only FireEye received a letter.
-The communication with Microsoft was oral.